Police of Denmark: Vehicles

 For daily duties, the patrol-vehicles are white with yellow and green reflective stripes and dog-patrols are mostly dark blue with white stripes.
 They generally have 3 blue lights and a spotlight on the top.
 The word "POLITI" painted on the side in clear reflective paint.
-The most commonly used patrol vehicles are Volvo V90, which is the newest addition for dog patrols, Volkswagen Passat, Mercedes-Benz C250 Estate and Volkswagen Touran, with 2.0 litre engines.
+The most commonly used patrol vehicles are Volvo V90, which is the newest addition for dog patrols, Volkswagen Passat, Mercedes-Benz GLB and Volkswagen Touran, with 2.0 litre engines.
 Unmarked cars are usually fitted with engines with a size of around 1.6 to 2.2 litres.
 The unmarked cars is almost identical to the normal fleet.
 Volkswagen Passat, Volkswagen Touran, and a variety of different Mercedes-Benz models are used.
 Toyota Landcruiser and VW Touareg are used by the special Romeo unit (or referred to in Danish as Reaktionspatruljen) The vehicles have black tinted and reinforced windows.
 Small detachments typically use VW Transporters, while Mercedes Sprinter and Ford Transit mini-buses are used in larger operations, which require a lot of manpower (demonstrations, football matches and larger civil unrests).
 In extreme events, a variation of the MB Vario is used.
 It is generally known as the Dutchman's vehicle (in Danish Hollændervogn).
 This name derives from the fact that these vehicles are kitted out in the Netherlands as light APC's with reinforced windows, wheels and metal parts and fire-resistant coating.
 They are used both as light APCs in event of demonstrations or public disturbances, and as general transportation of large numbers of detainees.
 Other vehicles in use are the Mercedes-Benz Vito (used by both Central Patrol Leaders, a kind of on-street watch commanders) and Nissan Patrols used by the mounted police squads with a horse carrier attached.

 The traffic police also use unmarked vans for automatic traffic control.
 These are primarily VW Transporters, Mercedes Benz Vitos, Toyota Hiaces, but others are used as well.

 Some rural police officers use civilian vehicles with a dismountable magnetic roof beacon.

-For traffic regulation and VIP and ambulance escorts motorcycles are also used, primarily Yamaha FJR1300A, Honda ST1300a, BMW K1200RS and BMW K1200GT (over time replacing older BMW K1100LT and BMW R1100RT).
+For traffic regulation and VIP and ambulance escorts motorcycles are also used, primarily Yamaha FJR1300A, Honda ST1300a, and Ducati Multistrada V4S.

 Weapons

 The standard service handgun is the H&K USP Compact 9mm pistol.
 For special tasks the H&K MP5 sub-machine gun is used.
 Officers are also equipped with batons and pepper spray cans.

+In November 2023, it was announced that the Danish Police had adopted the SIG Sauer P320 chambered in 9x19mm, to replace the H&K USP Compact 9mm pistols currently in service.